seclab-fudan/VulScope/index.md

 ## Source Code

-We will make the source code of all modules of VulScope publicly available.We also provide two dockers, one for compiling the necessary binaries and the other for using our tool VulScope. you can find them [here]().
+We also plan to make the source code of all modules of VulScope publicly available.
+For ease of use, we also provide the docker images in which you can directly run our tool.
+You can get the source code and docker images from a public [zenodo repository](), following our sharing policy.

 ## Team Members